PanGan21/PanGan21/README.md

 # 💫 About Me:
-🔥 I’m looking to collaborate on open source projects<br>🌱 I’m excited about distributed systems<br>💬 Ask me about blockchain/backend/microservices/cryptography<br/>🤓 I’m very interested to get involved in a privacy preserving ML project
+🔥 I’m looking to collaborate on open source projects<br>🌱 I’m excited about distributed systems<br>💬 Ask me about blockchain - backend - microservices - cryptography<br/>🤓 I’m very interested to get involved in a privacy preserving ML project

 ## 🌐 Socials: